-In view of the long lifetime of most buildings, renovations that will result in highly energy efficient buildings can perfectly meet investors' demands: low risks, high returns and sustained long-term performance.
-A guarantee of very low energy requirements and low maintenance costs make highly energy-efficient renovations economically attractive because of their relatively low overall costs in the utilisation phase.
+In view of the long lifetime of most buildings, renovations that will result in highly energy efficient buildings can perfectly meet the demands of long-term investors: low risks, high returns and sheer endless performance.
+A guarantee of very low energy requirements and low maintenance costs make renovations for energy savings economically attractive, mainly because of their relatively low overall costs in the utilisation phase and added property value.

 The risk of taking on a larger loan as required for higher-quality construction can be more easily accepted in the context of guaranteed low operating costs.
 To interest flat owners in investing in higher quality, long-term loans are essential, for example loans for 30 years instead of the usual 10 to 20 years.

-Once the owner-occupants are aware of the beneficial effects on operating costs of a high-quality building envelope, they may be willing to enter affordable financing schemes for the high initial costs.
-Long-term guarantees of integral performance can make investors feel comfortable to the point that they offer long-term financing schemes.
+Once the owner-occupants are aware of the beneficial effects on operating costs of a high-quality building envelope, they may be willing to enter affordable financing schemes for the large initial costs.
+At the same time long-term guarantees of integral performance can make investors feel comfortable to the point that they offer long-term financing schemes.
 This ensures low interest rates and low monthly payments.
 Together with low energy costs, it creates an "offer you can't refuse" for flat owners.

-1.3 Reading guide
+1.4 Reading guide

-This manual is a guide for training organisations.
-It describes the starting point, the knowledge prerequisites and a general perspective on the preferable teaching style.
+This document is a guide for training organisations.
+It describes the starting point, the knowledge prerequisites and a general perspective on a proven teaching style.
 After a general description of the target groups that may be reached with this training programme, this manual elaborates on the essential specific roles/functions within an integral renovation process that includes a building performance guarantee.